-Michael has a doctorate in sociology and is a lecturer at the University of Malta.
+Michael has a doctorate in sociology and is a Senior lecturer at the University of Malta.
 His main research interests are politics, social movements, environment, culture and social policy, and he has published several scientific contributions on these topics.
 He also co-edited the book Sociology of the Maltese Islands.
 He was one of the founders of the Malta Sociological Association and is a member of the European Sociological Association.

 Michael has been involved in civil society and politics since the 1990s.
 He commenced his activism in 1994 with Moviment Graffitti.
 In 1997 he was instrumental in the change in legislation that meant that the selling of public land now required parliamentary approval.
 This followed protests and a six-day hunger strike against the Portomaso project, which involved the cheap sale of public land.
 That year Michael was also active in the successful campaign in favour of stipends.
 In 1999 he co-founded Front Kontra l-Golf Course, which eventually succeeded in stopping the development of a golf course the size of Sliema on agricultural land in Rabat.
 In 2003 Nature Trust gave Michael the Green Outstanding Personality award.

 Michael was also active in the campaign for EU membership and co-founded the successful Yes to Divorce campaign.
 He was also the first politician in Malta to publicly express support for same-sex marriage.